 It’s time to check out the upcoming Orange County Parks Fall programs and events.
-The OC park system offers a great selection of educational programs, docent led hikes and adventures, volunteer opportunities, and special weekend activities that the whole family can participate in.
+The OC Park system offers a great selection of educational programs, docent led hikes and adventures, volunteer opportunities, and special weekend activities that the whole family can participate in.
 Check out our list of activities that are offered by OC Parks.

 Bird walks are a great way for bird enthusiasts, both new and old, to enjoy spotting native feathered friends in a park setting.
-The volunteer naturalist will take participants on a 2-mile leisurely walk around the park in search of local birds.
-Participants are encouraged to wear comfortable walking or hiking shoes and to bring binoculars!
-The event is free but reservations are required.
+The volunteer naturalist will take participants on a leisurely 2-mile walk around the parks in search of local birds.
+Participants are encouraged to wear comfortable walking or hiking shoes and to bring binoculars.
+The events are generally free, but reservations are required.
 This recurring event takes place at various locations including Irvine Regional Park, Peters Canyon, Laguna Niguel Regional Park, Mason Regional Park, and San Joaquin Wildlife Sanctuary.

 Steward Workday allows volunteers to register and go behind the scenes at the Native Seed Farm to help maintain the garden through weeding, cutting, digging, and whatever else is necessary.
 The seeds of the wildflowers grown here will be used in the wild areas of OC Parks to regrow native animal habitat, providing food and shelter within the Irvine Ranch Natural Landmarks and acting as a buffer against the impacts of fires and floods.
 Volunteers are needed and can register online.
 Multiple dates and times are available.

 Mountain Biking Excursions